 For example, if you’re investing £200 a month towards a goal like paying off your mortgage or retirement in 20 years’ time, you can see from the table below that upping that contribution to £250 can put an extra £19,326 in your pocket, even though you only contributed an extra £12,000!

-The calculations above were created using our investment calculator and assume that your money is invested into OpenMoney’s portfolio 2, which is our medium risk portfolio.
+The calculations above are subject to change and were created using our investment calculator (as at October 2021), and assume that your money is invested into OpenMoney’s portfolio 2, which is our medium risk portfolio.
 Have a play around with calculator to see how small sacrifices can make a difference to your investment goals over the long-term.

 When you know the difference a small sacrifice can make, it’s a lot more motivating to these changes now and put away that cash towards your long-term goals.
 A small sacrifice to free up some extra cash to invest can look like: